wpengine/faustjs/docs/templating/README.md

 ## Template Hierarchy in Next.js

-While Next.js has a robust [routing layer](https://nextjs.org/docs/routing/introduction), it is not always ideal for WordPress-based sites routes are built around directory and file structures rather than content types.
+While Next.js has a robust [routing layer](https://nextjs.org/docs/routing/introduction), it is not always ideal for WordPress-based sites where routes are built around directory and file structures rather than content types.

 As an example, you can customize pages under an `/account` path by adding files to `pages/account`.
 While this is powerful, it doesn't immediately offer ways to customize specific content types like WordPress's Template Hierarchy allows for by adding files such as `single-$posttype.php` or `category.php`.